ExpressLRS/Docs/docs/software/serial-protocols.md

 This opens the possibility to assign a linear output channel order for channels 1 to 7 using an appropriate OpenTX/EdgeTX mixer setup.

-Example: Microbeast flybarless controller without RPM governor

-Follow the Microbeast manual to setup the single line receiver mode.
+Example: Microbeast flybarless controller without RPM governor.
+(Follow the Microbeast manual to setup the single line receiver mode.)

 Microbeast expected channel order for SRXL/SUMD: